Erasmus Universiteit Rotterdam – Erasmus mc

 We collaborate in the Generation R birth cohort and the INRICH network to study the mechanisms that play a role regarding health inequalities.
 Our focus is on the promotion of healthy lifestyles obesity prevention, determinants of health-related quality of life, and the evaluation of integrated, value-based health & social care.

 Together with professionals, policymakers and individuals we develop, implement and evaluate preventive programmes and policies.
 For example, in the project Promising Neighbourhoods, together with partners, health inequalities are targeted by a broad community program for a promising, safe, and healthy development of youth.
-At the national level we lead a consortium integrating knowledge on effectiveness of interventions that promote parenting; we identify the ‘effective elements’ of parenting interventions (CIKEO).
+At the national level we have led a consortium integrating knowledge on effectiveness of interventions that promote parenting; we identify the ‘effective elements’ of parenting interventions (CIKEO).

 Within the context of the overloaded healthcare and welfare systems, the ability of individuals to take care of themselves has become increasingly important.
 Therefore, we apply knowledge from child public health in various programmes supporting active and healthy ageing.
 In the SEFAC-project, the aim is to reduce the burden of individuals with a chronic condition and increase the sustainability of the health system by supporting self-management.
 The EFFICHRONIC-project aims to provide evidence on the positive return of investment and cost-efficiency of the application of the Chronic Disease Self-Management Programme in five European countries.